eclipse-archived/ceylon-lang.org/README.md

 ### If your changes are not visible...

-If for whatever reason you make some changes which don't show up, you can completely regenerate the site:
+Panic!
+Then completely regenerate the site via:

 <!-- lang: bash -->
-    awestruct -d --force
+    rake clean preview

 ### If serving the site is slow...